ROC-HCI/UR-FUNNY/README.md

 Please read the folllwoing paper for the details of the dataset and models.

-Hasan, Md Kamrul, Wasifur Rahman, Amir Zadeh, Jianyuan Zhong, Md Iftekhar Tanveer, and Louis-Philippe Morency.
+Hasan, Md Kamrul, Wasifur Rahman, Amir Zadeh, Jianyuan Zhong, Md Iftekhar Tanveer, Louis-Philippe Morency and Mohammed (Ehsan) Hoque.
 "UR-FUNNY: A Multimodal Language Dataset for Understanding Humor", EMNLP, 2019. (accepetd)

 # Dataset